-SOC 150: Introduction to Research Methods
+SOC 205: Introduction to Research Methods

 3.0 Units.
 3 lecture hrs/wk.
 Prerequisite: SOC 110 or PSY 110 or ANTH 101 or ANTH 102.
-May be taken as ANTH 150, BEHS 150, PSY 150, or SOC 150; credit awarded for only one course.
+May be taken as BEHS 205, SOC 205, PSY 205, or ANTH 205; credit awarded for only one course.

 This course introduces the methods, logic, and empirical and analytical strategies behavioral scientists use to study the social world.
-Students gain knowledge and practical experience in the scientific method, evaluation of evidence, and the research design and development process.
-Key topics include qualitative and quantitative modes of inquiry, formulating research questions, developing and testing hypotheses, ethics of research, and developing a study design and methodology.
-(CSU)
+Students gain knowledge of and practical experience in the scientific method, evaluation of evidence, and the various components of the research design and development process.
+Key topics include qualitative and quantitative modes of inquiry, formulating a research question, constructing and operationalizing variables, developing and testing hypotheses, ethics of research, and developing a study design and methodology.
+(CSU/UC) AA/AS Area B or E, CSU Area D-9 or D-0, IGETC Area 4